(CNN)Here's a look at the French Open tennis tournament.

 It is the only Grand Slam tournament played on a clay court.

-September 20-October 4, 2020 - The French Open is scheduled to take place.
+September 21-October 11, 2020 - The French Open takes place at Roland Garros Stadium in Paris.
 Originally set for May 18-June 7, 2020, it was rescheduled due to the coronavirus pandemic.

 May 26-June 9, 2019 - The French Open takes place at Roland Garros Stadium in Paris.